 Looking for overnight parking with an oceanfront view?
 San Diego’s Mission Beach has several lots with “Overnight Parking Allowed” signs.
 Even though San Diego isn’t as secluded as other West Coast road trip destinations, you’ll be able to relax and spend your days surfing, whale watching, and attending van life meetups or festivals.
 Getting to San Diego is also a treat!
 Whether you weave your way along the scenic Pacific Coast Highway or hike through Joshua Tree National Park first, the journey is worth it.

 Not sure what to do with your belongings while living on the road?
 Extra Space Storage has convenient self storage facilities throughout the U.S. that can help.
-Find a storage unit near you!
+Find secure storage near you!